 For decades, medical professionals have told concussed athletes to rest, avoid bright lights, and limit activity until asymptomatic.
 But emerging science recommends to avoid rest beyond 3 days, and to participate in active treatments which help to rehabilitate the brain, prevent mental health issues, and eliminate long-term consequences.
 A research article in “Pediatrics”, Feb 2015, reported concussed adolescents had more symptoms and slower symptom resolution with strict rest compared to those who had an active recovery.

-At Maximum, we take a proactive approach to concussions by getting you or your child into the clinic for a pre-concussion baseline test.
+At Maximum Physiotherapy, we take a proactive approach to concussions by getting you or your child into the clinic for a pre-concussion baseline test.
 In the event that you do suffer a concussion, having baseline scores to compare to help to take the guesswork out of the return to work/school/activity decision.
 Getting your bell rung is no joke.

 If you have a concussion, we offer a FOUR-STEP Concussion Care Plan: